-6. CAPITAL STOCK
+7. CAPITAL STOCK

 Membership in the CLF is open to all credit unions that purchase a prescribed amount of capital stock.
 The CLF capital stock is non-voting and shares have a par value of \$50.
 Prior to 2020, CLF membership was made up of regular members which are natural person credit unions.
-During 2020 and 2021, the CARES Act provided temporary authority for a corporate credit union to become an agent member of the CLF to enhance CLF membership and lending.
-The Consolidated Appropriations Act extended the key provisions of the CARES Act through December 31, 2022.
-The NCUA Board temporarily amended the nature of the requirement for a corporate credit union to subscribe to the capital stock of the Facility by allowing an agent's application to cover only a subset of their respective members; and amended the waiting periods (or "notice" periods) for a credit union to terminate its membership by shortening the required timeframes.
-These changes were designed to enhance the ability of credit unions to join the CLF in order to obtain greater amounts of liquidity-need loans if and when the need arises.
+During 2020 and 2021, the CARES Act provided temporary authority to enhance CLF membership and lending.
+The Consolidated Appropriations Act extended key temporary enhancements of the CARES Act through December 31, 2022.
+Among other benefits, the statutory provisions facilitated agent membership of corporate credit unions by providing greater flexibility and affordability to agent members to join the CLF and serve smaller groups of their covered institutions.
+Since the statutory expiration, agent membership in the CLF has ceased and the facility is entirely comprised of regular members.
+The regular members, which are natural person credit unions, may borrow directly from the CLF.